SamuelHeal/Tech-Blog/README.md

   # Tech-Blog

   ## Description:
   This is a project that has required the use of the Model-View-Controller paradigm in order to complete.
 Utilising express, bycrypt, sequalize, dotenv, handlebars and mySQL, the project's goal is to create a blog that allows users to sign up, login, post blogs, delete said blogs and also comment on blogs.
-The commenting feature for this project is still in the process of being completed.

   ## Table of contents:
   - [Installation](#installation)